Rifles in the American Civil War

 During the American Civil War, an assortment of small arms found their way onto the battlefield.
 Though the muzzleloader percussion cap rifled musket was the most numerous weapon, being standard issue for the Union and Confederate armies, many other firearms, ranging from the single-shot breech-loading Sharps and Burnside rifles to the Spencer and the Henry rifles - two of the world's first repeating rifles - were issued by the hundreds of thousands, mostly by the Union.
 The Civil War brought many advances in firearms technology, most notably the widespread use of rifled barrels.

 The impact that rifles had on combat in the Civil War is a subject of debate among historians.
-According to the traditional interpretation, the widespread employment of rifled firearms had a transformative effect which commanders failed to consider, resulting in terrible casualties from the continued use of outdated tactics.
+According to the traditional interpretation, the widespread employment of rifled firearms had a transformative effect that commanders failed to consider, resulting in terrible casualties from the continued use of outdated tactics.
 More recent scholarship has questioned this interpretation, arguing the impact was minimal and required no radical change in how armies fought.
 This debate is part of a larger discussion on whether the American Civil War is an early example of modern warfare or has more in common with Napoleonic warfare.

 Background

 Historically, the smoothbore musket had been the primary weapon of the infantry, while the rifle was reserved for specialist units.
 In order for rifling to impart a spin upon a projectile, it must fit the projectile tightly, making loading and firing a rifle much slower than a musket, as most of these weapons were muzzleloaders at that time.
 In the decades leading up to the Civil War, several advances helped make the rifle a more practical weapon for the average soldier.
 The caplock replaced the flintlock, improving performance in wet weather and allowing for a slightly higher rate of fire, and the use of rifling with mechanically fitted bullets was tested by several inventors.
 However, it was the invention of the Minié ball which ultimately solved the problem of the slow-loading rifle.
-Conically-shaped with a hollow base, the Minié ball was narrow enough to be easily loaded, but expanded upon firing to fit the rifling grooves.
+Conically shaped with a hollow base, the Minié ball was narrow enough to be easily loaded, but expanded upon firing to fit the rifling grooves.
 Rifled muskets quickly became the standard weapon of modern armies of the period, including the United States, while some smoothbore muskets were converted into rifles.